-- 2.3 The document first discusses current operations, providing the justification for the Regional ATFM Concept.
-The proposed concept is then provided, followed by an operational scenario illustrating the concept, and finally the expected benefits. - 2.4 The concept will affect each stakeholder differently.
-The specific roles of each stakeholder group are detailed; Flow Management Position (FMP), Aircraft Operators, Airport Operators, the ATC Tower, and the ATC Area Control Center roles are explained in Section 4.
+2.3 The document first discusses current operations and providing the justification for the Regional ATFM Concept.
+The proposed concept is then provided, followed by an operational scenario illustrating the concept, and finally the expected benefits.

+2.4 The Concept will affect each stakeholder differently.
+The specific roles of each stakeholder group are detailed; Flow Management Position (FMP), Aircraft Operators, Airport Operators, ATC Tower, ATC Approach and ATC Area Control Centre roles are explained in Section 4.